 Where to get them: You can browse Bankrate’s list of best high-yield savings accounts for a top rate.
 Otherwise, you can turn to your local bank or credit union, though you may not get the best rate.

 Overview: Certificates of deposit, or CDs, are issued by banks and generally offer a higher interest rate than savings accounts.
-And short-term CDs may be better options when you expect rates to rise, allowing you to re-invest at higher rates when the CD matures.
+And long-term CDs may be better options when you expect rates to fall, allowing you to keep your money earning higher rates for years.

 Risks: CDs are considered safe investments.
 But they do carry reinvestment risk — the risk that when interest rates fall, investors will earn less when they reinvest principal and interest in new CDs with lower rates, as we saw in 2020 and 2021.

 The opposite risk is that rates will rise and investors won’t be able to take advantage because they’ve already locked their money into a CD.
-And with rates expected to rise even further in 2023, it may make sense to stick to short-term CDs, so that you can reinvest at higher rates in the near future.
+But with rates expected to fall in 2024, it may make sense to lock in your money with-term CDs, so that you can earn a higher return for the life of the CD.

 It’s important to note that inflation and taxes could significantly erode the purchasing power of your investment.